yousefis/cuda_pool/README.md

 # What is CUDA?

 CUDA is a programming API for hetregenous parallel programming.
 The idea of CUDA programming is different parts of the data can be analysed independently from each other.
 The parallel computing using CUDA is based on device+host, in which host means the CPU and device means the GPU.
+On the host the application is run in serial and on the device we have the parallel computation which its function is called kernel.
+A kernel is notated by Kernel <<< nBl, nTr >>> (args).

 ![CPU vs GPU](./images/grids.png)